Java-class frigate (1863): History

 Following the end of the Civil War, the Navy was stripped of funding, which left many construction projects abandoned.
 Of the four frigates which managed to enter service, the use of unseasoned (green) wood in their hulls ensured brief careers due to war-time supply shortages of high-quality material and the need to have the ships in service as early as possible.
 While Illinois, Java, Kewaydin, and Ontario were broken up at the shipyard after sitting on their stocks for decades, only Guerriere, Minnetonka, and Piscataqua went to sea, with Antietams hull used as a storage hulk.
 After several of the ships were renamed after states, California (ex-Minnetonka) served as the flagship of the US Pacific Fleet while Delaware (ex-Piscataqua) went to the Asiatic and Guerriere served in the Atlantic.
 After less than ten years of service, the three operable ships were sold off due to degraded and rotten wood.
+Antietam, which was never commissioned, was also used as floating barracks at League Island, Pennsylvania, before she was sold off in 1888.